 The Separation and Distribution Agreement will specify those conditions that must be satisfied or waived by Oil States prior to the distribution.
-In addition, Oil States will have the right to determine the date and terms of the distribution, and will have the right, at any time until completion of the distribution, to determine to abandon or modify the distribution and to terminate the Separation and Distribution Agreement.
+In addition, Oil States will have the right to determine the date and terms of the distribution, including payment by us of a special dividend in the range of \$650.0 million to \$850.0 million to Oil States, and will have the right, at any time until completion of the spin-off, to determine to abandon or modify the distribution and to terminate the Separation and Distribution Agreement.